Betty Crocker: Legacy

 The Minneapolis suburb of Golden Valley, Minnesota, where General Mills is headquartered, has a street named Betty Crocker Drive.

-There are several Betty Crocker-branded products, including plastic food containers and measuring cups, and a line of small appliances, such as popcorn poppers and sandwich makers.

 In 2006, the Betty Crocker catalog operation went out of business with all of its inventory on sale.
 Points were redeemable until December 15, 2006.
 Afterward, unused points were available to be converted into discounts for a small period thereafter on a short-lived website.

+The Betty Crocker brand is referenced numerous times throughout the Homestuck webcomic, and as such, is widely recognized among the comic's fanbase (which has itself gained notoriety for its considerable online presence).